Miscanthus nepalensis - 2 Ltr pot

 * beautiful foliage

-High leaf ornamental value.
+High foliage ornamental value.
 The deciduous leaves of the Nepal-Chinaschilfs are medium green, linear.

 Frost hardiness